 What to do if the car breaks down.
 No matter how prepared you and your car are, sometimes breakdowns occur.
 Here’s what to do.

 What to do if you are in a car accident.
 Nothing will put the brakes on a road trip like an accident.
 Prevent an accident by stopping when you feel fatigued, not handling your phone while driving and staying alert at all times.
-If you do find yourself in a car accident, here is what to do.
+Read in our guide on what to do if you find yourself in a car accident with a rental car.

 Note: Whether you choose to call 911 or not, exchange the following information with the other driver(s):